JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 ## Iterated cipher
 A special class of product ciphers are called iterated ciphers.
-The encryption process in an iterated cipher is divded into $r$ similar `rounds`, and the sub-encryption functions are all the same function, _g_, called the `round function`.
+The encryption process in an iterated cipher is divided into $r$ similar `rounds`, and the sub-encryption functions are all the same function, _g_, called the `round function`.
 Each key, $K_i$, is derived from the `master key`, _K_.
 Each key $K_i$ are called `round keys` or `subkeys` and are derived using a process called the `key schedule`.

-### Encryption in interated ciphers
+### Encryption in iterated ciphers
 $W_0 = P$\
 $W_1 = g(W_0, K_1)$\
 $W_2 = g(W_1, K_2)$\